Anuj8318/Drum-kit-/README.md

  ## Table of Contents:
 - Introduction
--Features
+- Features
 - Technologies Used
 - Setup and Installation
--Usage
+- Usage
--Project Structure
+- Project Structure
--How It Works
+- How It Works
--Future Improvements
+- Future Improvements

 ## Introduction:
 This Drum Kit project allows users to emulate playing a real drum kit on a virtual interface.
 Users can interact with the application either by: